The Simple Economics of Approximately Optimal Auctions: Approximation

 We can assume without loss of generality that the pseudo marginal revenue $\pseudorev$ is concave.
-If it is not we could always redefine the class by taking its closure with respect to convex combination and letting the pseudo $\quant$-step mechanism be the revenue-optimal mechanism in the class that serves with ex ante probability $\quant$.
+If it is not we could always redefine the class by taking its closure with respect to convex combination and letting the $\exquant$ \pseudopricing\ be the revenue-optimal lottery pricing in the closure that serves with ex ante probability $\exquant$.
+This construction is analogous to the ironing method of \citet{M81}.

-\begin{proposition} For a given linear revenue bound, if for all $\quant$ the pseudo $\quant$-step mechanism $\alpha$-approximates the bound on the $\quant$-step constraint, then the pseudo marginal revenue $\alpha$-approximates the optimal revenue for all allocation constraints. \end{proposition}
+\begin{proposition} For a given linear revenue bound $\UB$, if for all $\exquant \in [0, 1]$ the $\exquant$ \pseudopricing\ $\alpha$ approximates the bound on the $\exquant$ ex ante constrained revenue $\UB(\callocstep)$, then the pseudo marginal revenue $\alpha$ approximates the optimal revenue for all allocation constraints. \end{proposition}

-\begin{proof} This proposition follows from linearity of both the revenue bound and the pseudo marginal revenue. \end{proof}
+\begin{proof} This proposition follows from linearity of both the revenue bound and pseudo marginal revenue. \end{proof}

 \begin{definition} The {\em pseudo marginal revenue mechanism} is the one that maximizes pseudo marginal revenue via any of the approaches of \autoref{def:context-free-marg-rev-mech}, \autoref{def:monotone-marg-rev-mech}, or \autoref{def:general-marg-rev-mech} that applies. \end{definition}